-At centres instituting a practice of transplanting kidneys from donors with small renal masses we recommend a well-defined patient roster for the purposes of tracking patient outcomes.
-Patients discharged back to the care of their primary care physicians should be instructed to report any suspected tumour recurrence to the original transplant centre.
+At centers instituting a practice of transplanting kidneys from donors with SRMs, we recommend a well-defined patient roster for the purposes of tracking patient outcomes.
+Patients discharged back to the care of their primary care physicians should be instructed to report any suspected tumor recurrence to the original transplant center.